shini4i/argo-watcher/docs/operations/observability.md

           summary: "{{ $labels.app }} has failed {{ $value }} times in a row"
           description: Check the most recent task in the Web UI for the failure reason.

+      - alert: ArgoWatcherUnconfirmedDeployments
+        expr: increase(unconfirmed_deployment_failures[1h]) > 0
+        for: 10m
+        labels:
+          severity: warning
+        annotations:
+          summary: Deployments are failing before Argo CD confirms the application
+          description: |
+            The app name resolves to no Argo CD application (a typo, or a renamed app a pipeline still deploys), Argo CD was unreachable when the deployment started, or a deployment was picked up from a dead replica after its window had elapsed.
+The counter names no app by design — the failed tasks in the Web UI do.

       - alert: ArgoWatcherTaskBacklog
         expr: sum(in_progress_tasks) > 50
         for: 15m